 Dental extraction is the process of removing an infected or damaged tooth from its socket.
 When a tooth is broken or decayed, the dentist tries to fix it by means such as filling, crowns, root canal, etc. But if it can't be saved by any of them, then it will have to be removed.
 Here are some of the reasons dental extraction surgeries are performed:

 - When a tooth is decayed severely, it will have to be removed in order to prevent infecting the adjoining teeth.

 - When a tooth is broken partially by external trauma and it can't be repaired by bonding, it will have to be removed.

-- When there are extra teeth which block the other ones.
+- When there are extra teeth that block the other ones.

 - When braces have to be installed, teeth have to be removed on either side in order to make space for the other teeth to move.

 - In children, milk teeth may have to be removed manually if they don't fall off on themselves in order to make space for permanent teeth.

 - Local anesthesia is given to the gums in order to numb the area.

 - As the root of the tooth is firmly encased in the jawbone, the socket has to be expanded.
 For this, the tooth is moved by shaking horizontally in order to loosen it.

 - When the tooth is loose enough to be pulled out from the socket, it is extracted.

 Sometimes, dental tools are used to extract the teeth.
 They are:

 Dental elevators:The elevator has a blade-like tip which is wedged into the space between the tooth and the surrounding bone.
 When the elevator is twisted, it expands the socket and frees the tooth from the jawbone.
 It can then be pulled out easily.

 Extraction forceps: They are used to grip the tooth, which has to be extracted.
 There are different types of forceps to extract frontal and backward teeth.